Popular queries about convalescent plasma donation and clinical trials

 There are circumstances that may prevent donation being possible, some of these can be established through the online registration form, while others will be discussed in follow up contact and at the point of donation.

+We are asking people who have had symptoms of coronavirus but never been tested to volunteer.
 At present we are prioritising people who have a positive test result for COVID-19.

 No, the collection of plasma is separate from our usual blood donation process.
 You will need to register using the convalescent plasma registration form.